-My Letter Home
+A Letter Home

-Make copies of the letter on page 41 for your students to take home to their parents.
+Make copies of the letter on page 23 for your students to take home to their parents.
 Explain that they can show their parents some of the things they are doing to learn about spinal cord and brain injury prevention, and that they may need their parents help to complete some activities.
-Fill in the date and greeting blank appropriately.
-Have each student sign his or her letter.
+Have each student fill in the date and greeting blanks appropriately, then sign his or her letter.